ehmry/genode/README.md

 get back to system building and booting.

 I started with everything in a single namespace broken up by repo, like base.core, os.init, demo.app.scout, but now everything is in libs, pkgs, test, and run.
 Only pkgs and run are exported in the 'default.nix' entry expression.

-When I say entry expression I mean files that can be loaded directly by nix-build.
-Currently the only real entry expressions are the top-level default.nix and the port directories in the libports and ports repos.

 ## Todo
 - Append git revision info to version string.